What is an Astro timer clock

 How do I check if my stair Astro clock is working

 On a point of safety please do not try and gain access to the control panel.
 Unless you are a qualified electrician you could be putting yourself at risk of injury and or electrical shock.
 You may also find that any personal accident insurance you have might not cover you.
-AEW does not and will not give advise to members of the public on how to access or work on this type of equipment.
+Due to legal and insurance restrictions AEW does not and will not give advise to members of the public on how to access or work on this type of equipment.

 Clock Time Summer / Winter Changes